The Sea Interludes, Opera North, UK

 Before proceeding with full production, Opera North initially tested a sample sail made from Casement to confirm its suitability as a projection surface.
 Although the fabric is not typically used for this purpose, the trial was successful.
 Following this success, J&C Joel produced the remaining three sails.

 J&C Joel offers a wide range of material which can serve as a surface to project onto.
 Our specially made Projection Screens can be manufactured to any reasonable size, have near invisible sonically welded seams and come in 11 different colours.
-Our more cost-effective alternatives include lightweight Canvas, Joelastic, Filled Cloth and Casement.
+Additionally, our more cost-effective alternatives include lightweight Canvas, Joelastic, Filled Cloth and Casement.